EMPTYVOID-DEV/SvelteDocsMaker/README.md

 - `next`: An object representing the next section, containing `section` (the section name) and `category` (the associated category).

-### `scrollToHeader(headerId: string, offset: number)`
+### `scrollToHeader(headerId: string, topSectionThreshold: number)`

 This function scrolls the document to a specific header element based on its `headerId`.
-It calculates the target position based on the provided `offset` and smoothly scrolls to the header.
+It calculates the target position based on the provided `topSectionThreshold` and smoothly scrolls to the header.

-### `headerOnView(callback: (headerText: string) => void, topSection
+### `headerOnView(callback: (headerText: string) => void, topSectionThreshold: number)`

-Threshold: number)`

 This utility function is used to monitor which header is currently in view while scrolling through the Markdown content.
 It invokes the provided `callback` function with the text of the header when it enters the viewport.

-The `topSectionThreshold` parameter specifies how much of the header should be visible at the top of the viewport to trigger the callback.
+#### Note

+The `topSectionThreshold` represent the height of the top sticky section (desk `navbar`, mobile `navbar && mobileToc`) and we want the header to be visible below it.

 ### `closeSectionMenu(callback: () => void)`

-This function is used to close the section menu when the screen width exceeds a certain threshold (768px).
+This function is used to toggle off the section menu when the screen width exceeds a 768px threshold.
 It emits an event that triggers the provided `callback` when the section menu should be hidden.

 ### `getColorLevels(color: string): [string, string, string]`